RichardLuo0/vscode-frosted-glass-theme/README.md

 Bring frosted glass menu (like windows acrylic or mac os) to your vscode!

 [中文版](READMECN.md)
 ## This is not a theme by itself.
-It can work with any other themes
+It can work with any other theme
 ## Preview
 ![CodeHover](image/CodeHover.jpg) \
 ![ContextMenu](image/ContextMenu.jpg) \